peterstanton/CSS390-Assignment4/README.md

 * https://people.duke.edu/~hpgavin/gnuplot.html

-* Thanks to Cameron Padua for helping me figure out how to parse responses from the server for Collector.py
+* Thanks to Cameron Padua for helping me figure out how to parse responses from the server for Collector.py, and pointing out that I need to be deleting whitespace that was throwing off my parsing.

 * http://lowrank.net/gnuplot/datafile2-e.html

 * http://gnuplot.sourceforge.net/demo/simple.html

-## License

-TODO: Write license